mojaloop/ml-perf-characterization/fspiop-quotes/20231006/s9-1696552439080/README.md

 ## Observations

-- Max ops/s of 73.
-Iteration duration average of 14.1ms.
-- Ample CPU and memory available.
-- Cache is working properly
-- Event loop lag <4ms.
-- Database size on fresh start is 3.20 MB.
-After a run with 8476 quotes created the end size is 31.5MB.
-  Around 3.3 KB of database space used by creating one quote in persistent mode.
-This seems potentially quite large.
+- Max ops/s of 274, scaled fine with respect to scale 2 15 VU max ops/s 219.
+- Lowered iteration duration to an average of 51.2 with respect to scale 2 15 VU avg of 63.3ms.

 ## Recommendations

--
+- Try test case of 30 VUs, to see if it still results in test failure.